vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 }
 ```

-If a party is already a referee, and submits another `JoinTeam` transaction, their membership will be transferred to the new team at the end of the epoch.
+If a party is already a referee, and submits another `JoinTeam` transaction, their membership will be transferred to the new team at the end of the epoch (after any [team disbandments](#disbanding-a-team) are enacted).
 Note, if the referee has submitted multiple transactions in an epoch, the referee will be transferred using the latest valid transaction.

+## Disbanding a team

+If a referrer needs to to disband a `Team` (either to join a team themselves or to become a liquidity provider without creating a new key) they are able to submit a `DisbandTeam` transaction.
+If a party submits a `DisbandTeam` transaction and is not currently a referrer then the transaction should be rejected.

+If a referrer disbands a team, the transaction is only enacted at the end of the current epoch.
+Referees are still eligible for discounts for the duration of the current epoch.
+At the end of the epoch, all referees are disassociated from the team and if they have any pending `JoinTeam` proposals then these are applied.

+Note, once a team disbandment message is submitted and accepted by the network, it cannot be cancelled.

 ### Party epoch volumes